 Yakima Indian Reservation is located in the southern part of Washington state and covers roughly 3,500 square miles of both forest and flat land.
 The first reports were made by forest rangers in 1960, and most impressively Chief Fire Control Officer Bill Vogel reported a ninety-minute sighting of a mysterious ghost light in the sky over Toppenish Ridge.
 The officer reported that the light had a teardrop appearance (like a flame).
 Air Force investigators also became involved and gathered information on the light including photo and video footage.
 The lights attract both ghost enthusiasts and ghost hunters.
 Campers and Rangers observed and reported the greatest level of activity throughout the 1970s, and a number of witnesses even reported receiving telepathic messages from the lights as well as electrical devices failing.

-The Hornet Spook Light
+The Hornet Spook Light in Missouri

 Near the village of Hornet, Missouri, a remote road cuts through the countryside.
 This road is where witnesses have reported a mysterious light as early as 1866.
 The light is described as a ball of fire that travels along the middle of the road and also rises into the sky or waves left and right along the road like a lantern.
 The local history of this area is used to provide an explanation for the light.
 Some observers believe that the light could be a ghostly member of one of the local Indian tribes that were killed in the area long ago.
 Other historians believe that the light may be the ghostly lantern of a local miner whose children were kidnapped by Indians, and the miner's spirit continues to search for his lost children for eternity.